Payment Execution Service

 Retry plans contain the following properties:

-• attempts: The maximum number of tries to execute a payment request
+• attempts: The maximum number of attempts to execute a payment request

-• hoursBetweenAttempts: How long to wait between tries
+• hoursBetweenAttempts: How long to wait between attempts

-The retry plan can be set in any of these places, and the system will start with the first until it finds a plan specified:
+The retry plan can be set in any of the following places, and the system will go through this list in order until it finds a plan:

 ../../_images/autopay-payment-request-flow.png